Strategy for the revision of the ARRIVE guidelines

 We plan to launch the revised guidelines next year, but this is just the first step.
 Ultimately, the ARRIVE guidelines will form the basis of a powerful suite of tools and resources available to researchers to improve the design, conduct and reporting of in vivo research.
 These resources will also benefit those tasked with assessing the quality and translational value of preclinical research.

 Improving reporting should be a community-wide effort, and it is essential that this includes scientists from a range of research fields and countries.
-We encourage the community to share their experience and views, so please contact Dr Viki Hurst if you would like to be involved.
+We encourage the community to share their experience and views.